radiome-lab/radiome/docs/Config.md

 ### How Pipeline Executes

 1. Radiome loads and validates the config file.
 2. Steps are resolved in a top-down manner.
-In each step, workflow specified by `run` section is imported as a module dynamically,  then `create_workflow` function, the entry point, is extracted from the module.
+In each step, workflow specified by `run` section is imported as a module,  then `create_workflow` function, the entry point, is extracted from the module.
-3. This function is called with parameters of `in` section, `resource pool`, and `context` (run-time information).
+3. `create_workflow` is called with parameters from `in` section, a global `resource pool`, and `context` (run-time information).
+4. Once all workflows finish, information of the pipeline is established.
+Radiome execution engine will do the computation and produce the outputs.